rycharlind/Reddit-PCC-Module/README.md

 ## How To Examples
 ####Note:
 These examples are intended to work with a Parse Express App.
-You can follow the below tutorial to set up your app. https://www.parse.com/docs/hosting_guide
+You can follow the below tutorial to set up your app as a Dynamic Express App.
+https://www.parse.com/docs/hosting_guide

 ### OAuth Flow

 #### Step 1 - OAuth Request
-Retrieve the OAuth request url and redirect the user there so they can allow your app access.
+Retrieve the OAuth request url and redirect the user to that location.
+- @Method:  authUrl
+- @Param: String duration
+- @Param: Array<String> scope
 ```
 app.get('/auth_request', function(req, res) {
     res.redirect(reddit.authUrl('permanent', ['identity','read','vote','submit']));